atomicdata-dev/atomic-data-docs/src/motivation.md

 [Atomic Schema](schema/intro.md) enables developers to easily share their datamodels, and re-use those from others.
 [Atomic Commits](commits/intro.md) helps developers to deal with versioning, history, undo and audit logs.
 [Atomic Hierarchies](hierarchy.md) provides an intuitive model for authorization and access control.
-And finally, the [existing](tooling.md) open source libraries, server, GUI and templates help developers to have these features without writing them.
+And finally, the [existing open source Atomic Data software](tooling.md) (such as a server + database, a browser GUI, various libraries and React templates) help developers to have these features without having to do the heavy lifting themselves.